AlexandraDuron/Data-structures-exercises/README.md

 3. Find unique pairs of data utilizing a HashSet.

-4. Build phone book a retrieve data utlizing a HashMap
+4. Build phone book amd retrieve data utlizing a HashMap

 5. Data-structures-exercises (In progress).